striver-24/ai-resume-analyzer/README.md

   - Confirm that your uploads succeeded and KV contains keys like `resume:<uuid>`.
 - Stuck on auth page after sign in
   - The app uses `/auth?next=/desired/path` for redirection.
 Ensure the `next` query param is present when navigating to `/auth`.
+- Clicking "Continue with Google" goes to a Puter configuration page
+  - Ensure you have set `VITE_GOOGLE_CLIENT_ID` in your `.env` and restarted the dev server.
+  - In your Google Cloud Console, add an authorized redirect URI that matches your app (e.g., `http://localhost:3000/auth` for local dev).
+This repo passes `redirect_uri` as `${window.location.origin}/auth`.
+  - In your Puter app settings, enable Google as a provider (if applicable) and make sure the client ID matches the one configured.
+  - If the provider still opens in a new tab instead of a popup, check for popup blockers or try again; we request `use_popup: true` when possible.

 ## Contributing
 Contributions are welcome!
 Please open an issue to discuss improvements or submit a PR with a clear description of changes.